|

 And noise, vibration, dust and other environmental problems

+will blanket the region.
 It's not as though local residents haven't been through

 enough to convince them that one person's property rights